xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[08/2024] Invited by the Outstanding Young Scholars Society UK to give a talk about facilty position and fellowship application.

 [07/2024]  Starting from 1st September 2024, I will serve as the Deputy Director of Business Engagement & Innovation at the Department of Computer Science.

 [07/2024] [One paper](https://www.tandfonline.com/doi/epdf/10.1080/21680566.2024.2380915?needAccess=true) has been accepted by Transportmetrica B: Transport Dynamics.
 This is a collaborative paper with the Transport Systems & Logistics Lab at Imperial College London.
 We proposed an end-to-end approach for short-term traffic flow prediction using surveillance cameras.